ganainy/appium-traverser/docs/INSTALLATION_AND_CLI_GUIDE.md

     *   Verify the app is actually installed on the target device.
     *   Ensure the device is unlocked and on the home screen (or any neutral state) before starting.
 *   **Permission denied errors (file access, etc.)**
-    *   If Appium needs to install APKs or access certain device features, make sure you are running it with `--relaxed-security` flag.
+    *   If MCP server needs to install APKs or access certain device features, make sure you are running it with `--relaxed-security` flag.
     *   Check file/folder permissions for your project directory and `output_data` subdirectories.
     *   Ensure Android SDK environment variables (`ANDROID_HOME`) are correctly set and pointing to a valid SDK installation.